Baul: Notable singers

 Lalon also known as Fakir Lalon Shah, Lalon Shah, Lalon Fakir (Bengali: লালন; 17 October 1774 – 17 October 1890; Bengali: 1 Kartik 1179) was a prominent Bengali philosopher, Baul saint, mystic, songwriter, social reformer and thinker.
 Regarded as an icon of Bengali culture, he inspired and influenced many poets, social and religious thinkers including Rabindranath Tagore, Kazi Nazrul Islam, and Allen Ginsberg although he "rejected all distinctions of caste and creed".
 Widely celebrated as an epitome of religious tolerance, he was also accused of heresy during his lifetime and after his death.
 In his songs, Lalon envisioned a society where all religions and beliefs would stay in harmony.
 He founded the institute known as Lalon Akhrah in Cheuriya, about 2 kilometres (1.2 mi) from Kushtia railway station.
 His disciples dwell mostly in Bangladesh and West Bengal.
 Every year on the occasion of his death anniversary, thousands of his disciples and followers assemble at Lalon Akhrah, and pay homage to him through celebration and discussion of his songs and philosophy for three days.

 Shah Abdul Karim (15 February 1916 – 12 September 2009) was a Bangladeshi Baul musician.
 Dubbed "Baul Samrat", he was awarded the Ekushey Padak in 2001 by the Government of Bangladesh.
 Some of his notable songs include Keno Piriti Baraila Re Bondhu, Murshid Dhono He Kemone Chinibo Tomare, Nao Banailo Banailo Re Kon Mestori, Ashi Bole Gelo Bondhu and Mon Mojale Ore Bawla Gaan.
 He referred to his compositions as Baul Gaan.

-Bhaba Pagla (1902-1984) was a famous Indian saint-composer and an important guru from East Bengal.
+Bhaba Pagla (1902–1984) was a famous Indian saint-composer and an important guru from East Bengal.
 He has been a spiritual preceptor for many Bauls and his songs are very popular among Baul performers.

-Gosto Gopal Das is the Uncrowned Emperor of Baul Song of Undivided Bengal(East & West) is Gosto Gopal Das until date was born on 8 January 1948 in Hoogly District in West Bengal, India.

 Purna Das Baul or Puran Das Baul, popularly known as Purna Das Baul Samrat, (born 18 March 1933) is an Indian musician and singer, in Baul tradition.
 Dr. Rajendra Prasad, first President of the modern state of India, acknowledged Purna Das as Baul Samrat in 1967.
 Purna Das has also appeared in numerous films, and was personally fêted by Mick Jagger in England, and by Bob Dylan who told Purna Das that he himself would be 'the Baul of America'.
 He appeared in the same concert with Dylan once, and is appearing on the cover of Dylan's album John Wesley Harding.

 Lalon Band are Bengali folk, rock and fusion music band formed in Khulna, Bangladesh.
-They draw heavy influence from Fakir Lalon Shah.
+They draw heavy influence from Lalon.
 They are led by Nigar Sultana Sumi, one of the most renowned Baul singers in Bangladesh and West Bengal.